GoogleCloudPlatform/gcsfuse/docs/semantics.md

 ### Creation

-When a file is created anew because it doesn't alrady exist and `open(2)` was called with `O_CREAT`, an empty object with the appropriate name is created in GCS.
+When a file is created anew because it doesn't already exist and `open(2)` was called with `O_CREAT`, an empty object with the appropriate name is created in GCS.
 The resulting generation is used as the source generation for the inode, and it is as if that object had been pre-existing and was opened.